tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #2 Configuration.md

     }
     ```

+6. We will once again publish  our application using the Dotnet Core CLI.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-6. In the application root create a file and name it `config.json` and edit it in the following way.
+7. In the application root create a file and name it `config.json` and edit it in the following way.
 The settings in this file will tell our instance of Spring Cloud Config that we will be connecting to a git repository at the location specified in the uri field.

     ```json
     {